Growth of the National Flag, 1885.

 The 50-star flag is the first to have lasted more than 50 years.

 The Pledge of Allegiance was written in part to sell flags to schools.
-Francis Bellamy, who wrote the Pledge of Allegiance, worked at the time for a magazine called The Youth’s Companion, which published the pledge to encourage schoolchildren to recite it each morning.
-The magazine also sold flags.
+Francis Bellamy, who wrote it, worked at the time for The Youth’s Companion magazine.
+The magazine published the pledge to encourage schoolchildren to recite it each morning and also sold flags.

 U.S. Flag History by Legends of America.